 Worksheet 2: Questions, Comments and Friendly Comments.

-(This worksheet is derived from my Green Zone Curriculum, a kit of conversation starter materials for kids with ASD that includes a photo matching game, two workbooks and a set of illustrated slides.)
 You should explain that these three categories of things to say are really important in conversation.
 Practice saying them together out loud.
 Demonstrate how each is used in conversation.

 Using the worksheets together in role play practice: